DOC COLOUR’S ZOP ZOO CARD GAME

 MINUS CARDS

 These cards have red-shaded borders around them.
-They display an animal and say MINUS on the top of each card.
-They also show minus POINTS in the upper right corner of the card.
+They display an animal (with the name of the animal below its illustration) and have the word MINUS on the top of each card.
+They also show minus POINTS in the upper-right corner of the card.

-REMEMBER: Only Category Cards and Lower Half Connect Cards are showing indicated point values on them.
-So, they aren’t showing actual POINTS yet… not until they are covered with their matching animal cards.
+REMEMBER: Only Category Cards and Lower Half Connect Cards are showing indicatedpoint values on them.
+So, they aren’t showing actual POINTS yet… not until they are covered/connected with their matching animal cards.
 Minus Cards, however, are always showing actual POINTS (albeit minus points).

 The player who was dealt the first card starts each round by picking a card from the draw pile.
 Every card will show a different animal on it.
 Your goal is to match all of the animals you see on all 6 of your starting cards with the very same identical looking animals (found within the black deck).
 Connect Cards, however, are not identical looking.
-They have a lower half part of the animal and an upper half part of the animal.
-So, these animal illustration will not look the same… but they still match together!
+They have a LOWER HALF part of the animal and an UPPER HALF part of the animal.
+So, these animal illustrations will not look the same… but they still match together to make the same whole animal!

 Each time one of your starting cards gets covered or connected, it is now worth POINTS!

-When you pick a card from the draw pile and you match it,
+If you match a card drawn from the draw pile,

 If you can’t match the card, place it face up next to the draw pile...this forms the discard pile.

-After matching any card(s) picked from the top of the discard pile, your turn ends…
+After you match any card(s) from the top of the discard pile, your turn ends…

-you don’t get to pick from the draw pile—next player!
+(you don’t get to pick from the draw pile afterwards)—next player!

-KEEP IN MIND: You are to match the animal names together, not the category names together.
-For example, you don’t match a BIRD card with any other BIRD card, but rather you match an OWL card with the other OWL card. *It will help to pay attention to the written name of the animal on the bottom of each card.
+KEEP IN MIND: You are matching animal images together… not animal categories.
+For example, you’re not matching a BIRD card with any other BIRD card, but rather you are matching an OWL card specifically with the other OWL card. *It will help to pay attention to the written name of the animal on the bottom of each card.

 The first player to have all of their cards be worth POINTS wins the round.
-Simply look for the word “POINTS” on your cards... that’s how you know they’re worth POINTS!
+Simply look for the word “POINTS” on all your cards... that’s how you will visually know they’re, indeed, worth POINTS!

-Only the winner of the round gets to add up ALL of their card’s total POINTS and score them.
-This includes: minus POINTS, 0 POINTS and side bonus POINTS!
+ONLY the winner of the round gets to add up ALL of their POINTS on their cards and score the total.

 *You will learn about Side Bonus Cards (bonus POINTS) further down.